Cray-HPE/docs-csm/install/configure_management_network.md

 Only systems with liquid-cooled cabinets will have the CDU switches.
 Only systems with many nodes in air-cooled cabinets will have Aggregation switches.

-On a typical system, the Mellanox switches are Spine switches and the Dell switches are used for Aggretation, CDU, and Leaf switches.
+On a typical system, the Mellanox switches are Spine switches and the Dell switches are used for Aggregation, CDU, and Leaf switches.

 TODO This section needs to be rewritten for a first time install that needs to configure Dell and Mellanox switches.